Andiry/nova/README.md

 Published in FAST 2016

 ## Building NOVA
-NOVA works on the 4.3 and 4.4 versions of x86-64 Linux kernel.
+NOVA works on the 4.10-rc8 version of x86-64 Linux kernel.

-To build NOVA, simply run a
+To build NOVA, first apply patches under kernel-patches directory to your kernel source and compile the kernel, and then in nova directory run a

 ~~~
 #make